Chatham High School (New Jersey): Athletics

 The Chatham High School Cougars compete in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2010 realignment, the school had competed as part of the Iron Hills Conference, comprised of public and private high schools in Essex County and Union County.
 With 979 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Patriot White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The school participates in a joint wrestling team with Summit High School as the host school / lead agency.
 This co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys' tennis team won the Group I & II state championship in 1967 vs. Saddle Brook High/Middle School and in 1968 and 1969 vs. Mountain Lakes High School both years.
+The boys' tennis team won the Group I & II state championship in 1967 vs. Saddle Brook High School and in 1968 and 1969 vs. Mountain Lakes High School both years.
 The team won the Group II title in 2010 vs. Haddonfield Memorial High School.
 The 1967 team finished at 16-4 after beating Rutherford High School in the quarterfinals and Mountain Lakes High School in the semis, and then defeating Saddle Brook in the finals of the Group I/II tournament to win the state championship.
 The 2008 boys tennis team won the North II, Group II state sectional championship with a 4–1 win in the tournament final over Mountain Lakes High School.
 The 2010 team won the Group II title by 3–2 over Haddonfield before falling by 3–2 to Westfield High School in the finals of the Tournament of Champions at Mercer County Park; the team, which was the top-ranked team in the state by The Star-Ledger, finished the season with a 30–2 record.